How to protect yourself online

-- It is the goal of these people to make you panic.
-They just want to influence your decisions
+- It is the goal of these people to make you panic so they can influence your decisions

-- Even if you think something might be wrong, just turn off your computer until you can get trusted help
+- If you think something might be wrong, turn off your computer until you can get trusted help

 - Malware will not damage your computer while it is off